LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 ---
 title: Almost free setup for NGOs, startups & side projects
-description: I want to inspire you how you can set up a professional working environment for your next idea with almost no money.
+description: "I want to inspire you how you can set up a professional working environment for your next idea with almost no money.
 To give you a concrete example: I'll talk over our set up at Active Ambassadors.
-All my knowledge, which I have acquired over the last years, has flown into this.
+All my knowledge, which I have acquired over the last years, has flown into this."
 image: /posts/almost-free-setup-for-ngos-startups-and-side-projects/header.png
 alt: TBD
 tags: